thirdreality/homeassistant/Z2M/README.md

-# Instructions on radar Sensor Private Cluster in zigbee2mqtt(local setting)
+# Instructions on thirdreality products Private Cluster in zigbee2mqtt(local setting)

-## Local setting of cooldown time
+## Taking radar as an example

 1）Place the radar.js File: a.
 Use the Samba share tool to transfer the radar.js file into a new subfolder called "external_converters" in your zigbee2mqtt folder